Shreenidhikrao/Billing-management-system/README.md

 # Restaurant Billing Management System

 The Restaurant Billing Management System is a Python application that helps manage billing processes in a restaurant.
-It allows you to add, update and delete items from the menu, generate bills for customers and view all bills generated so far, as well as the total revenue earned.

 ## Installation

 Before you can use the Restaurant Billing Management System, you need to ensure that the following packages are installed on your system: